olimorris/persisted.nvim/README.md

 ## ✨ Features

-- Automatically saves the active session under `.config/nvim/sessions` on exit
+- Automatically saves the active session under `.local/share/nvim/sessions` on exit
 - Simple API to restore the current or last session
 - Make use of sessions per git branch
+- Specify custom directory to save sessions

 ## ⚡️ Requirements